kpatta/ai-glossary/glossary/AI-Comprehensive-Glossary.md

 ### Benchmark
 A standard dataset, task, or performance measure used to compare different models, algorithms, or approaches.
 Benchmarks provide objective ways to evaluate progress and relative performance in machine learning research and applications.

+### LLM-Based Application Evaluation Metrics
+Metrics specifically designed to assess the performance, reliability, and usefulness of applications built on large language models (LLMs).
+These metrics go beyond traditional accuracy and include:

+#### Faithfulness
+Measures whether the LLM output is factually correct and consistent with the provided context or source material.
+High faithfulness is critical for trustworthy AI applications.

+#### Hallucination Rate
+The frequency at which an LLM generates information that is not supported by the input or is factually incorrect.
+Lower hallucination rates indicate more reliable model outputs.

+#### Toxicity
+Assesses the degree to which LLM outputs contain harmful, offensive, or inappropriate language.
+Used to ensure safe and responsible AI deployments.

+#### Helpfulness
+Evaluates how useful, relevant, and actionable the LLM’s responses are for the intended user task or query.

+#### Coherence
+Measures the logical consistency and flow of LLM-generated text, ensuring that responses are well-structured and make sense in context.

+#### Relevance
+Assesses how closely the LLM output matches the user’s query or the task requirements.

+#### Groundedness
+Indicates whether the LLM’s responses are based on verifiable sources or provided context, reducing unsupported claims.

+#### Robustness
+Evaluates the LLM’s ability to maintain performance across a variety of inputs, including edge cases and adversarial prompts.

+#### Response Diversity
+Measures the variety and creativity of LLM outputs when given similar prompts, useful for applications requiring multiple perspectives or options.

+#### Latency
+The time taken by the LLM to generate a response, important for real-time or interactive applications.

+#### Human Preference Score
+Aggregates human ratings of LLM outputs based on criteria such as usefulness, correctness, and style, often used in RLHF (Reinforcement Learning from Human Feedback).

+#### Pass@k
+The probability that at least one of k generated outputs is correct, commonly used in code generation and multi-output tasks.

+#### Win Rate
+The percentage of times an LLM’s output is preferred over a baseline or competitor model in head-to-head comparisons.

 ### Evaluation
 The systematic process of assessing AI model performance, quality, and effectiveness using various metrics, test datasets, and validation methods.
 Evaluation encompasses both quantitative measurements and qualitative assessments to determine if AI systems meet requirements and perform reliably in real-world scenarios.